-Since opening in 1983, the Palais des congrès de Montréal has built a reputation for hosting exceptional gatherings, welcoming more than 6,500 events and nearly 17 million visitors.
+Since opening in 1983, the Palais des congrès de Montréal has built a reputation for hosting exceptional gatherings, welcoming several thousand events and several million visitors.
 Situated in the heart of downtown Montréal, the Palais — as it’s informally known— houses versatile and ultramodern facilities for conventions, conferences, meetings, galas and exhibitions.
 The Palais des congrès is Montréal’s convention centre.

 Why is the Palais different?

 The possibilities are limitless for events.
-With one of Canada’s largest columnless halls and exhibition venues, the Palais is capable of large-scale gatherings, while also offering ideal spaces for smaller meetings: reception rooms, VIP and Board rooms, ballrooms, terraces and private offices.
+With one of Canada’s largest columnless halls and exhibition venues, the Palais is capable of large-scale gatherings, while also offering ideal spaces for smaller meetings: reception rooms, VIP and Board rooms, terraces, and private offices.

-Numerous annual events are held throughout the calendar year, such the Montréal Comiccon.
-Furthermore, each year the space is used by international associations and organizations for annual conferences.
+Numerous annual events are held throughout the calendar year, such as the Salon du livre de Montréal and the Montréal Comiccon.
+Furthermore, each year the space is used by international associations and organizations for their annual conferences.
 From global meetings on climate change to academic galas (and everything in between), the world convenes at Montréal’s Palais des congrès.

 The building by the numbers:

 - 47,265 square metres (508 756 square feet) of total rental space

 - 36,863 square metres (396 785 square feet) of exhibition space